matteoferla/MichelaNGLo-app/markup.md

 # Markup for protein
 A system to control the protein without any JS coding.

-To activate the script `NGL.extended.js` ([link](https://github.com/matteoferla/MichelaNGLo/blob/master/michelanglo_app/static/ngl.extended.js)) needs to be loaded after `NGL.js`.
+To activate the script `michelanglo.js` ([link](https://michelanglo.sgc.ox.ac.uk/michelanglo.js)) needs to be loaded after `NGL.js`.

-See [ngl.matteoferla.com/markup](ngl.matteoferla.com/markup) for description and demo.
+See [michelanglo: docs/markup](https://michelanglo.sgc.ox.ac.uk/docs/markup) for description and demo.
 Alternatively, if you like second best, a description only can be found in this document.

-## NGL.extended.js
+## michelanglo.js
-NGL.exteneded.js adds the following functions:
+michelanglo.js adds the following functions:

 * NGL.stageIds an object taht stores id: stages
 * NGL.getStage(id) is a getter for this.